ginstrom/paladin-novel/manuscript/chapter-02.md

 "How close?"
 Gond asked.

 "Close enough to swim, if a man's desperate enough."
 Pell's grin was sharp as a blade.
 "And if he times it right.
-Third watch is when they make the turn—that's when Greasy takes his shift.
-Ship'll be maybe two hundred yards from shore, moving slow to navigate the rocks."
+Third watch is when they make the turn—that's when Greasy takes his shift."

-The man chained with Pell—Sim—kept his voice soft as morning mist.
-"Patience will serve us better than haste."
-Even here, in this floating tomb, something in his tone made the nearby prisoners lean closer, tension easing from their shoulders.

 "Keep your god handy," Jord muttered.
 "We'll need more than pretty words."